Meaning of Permanent & Total Disability

 First, let’s break down each word in the phrase “permanent and total.”
-Permanent means that a veteran has a disability which has no chance, or close to no chance, of the disability improving.
-The VA considers a disability to be permanent when the medical evidence shows that it is reasonably certain the severity of the veteran’s condition will continue for the rest of the veteran’s life.
+Permanent means that a veteran has a disability that has no chance, or close to no chance, of the disability improving.
+The Department of Veterans Affairs considers a disability to be permanent when the medical evidence shows that it is reasonably certain the severity of the veteran’s condition will continue for the rest of the veteran’s life.
 In determining this, the VA is allowed to take into account the veteran’s age.

 Total means a veteran’s disability is rated at 100% disabling.
-Ratings are assigned to a disability based on the VA’s rating schedule.
+Ratings are assigned to disability based on the VA’s rating schedule.
 A rating is meant to represent how much the disability impairs a veteran’s ability to function.
 In other words, the rating reflects the severity of the disability.
 If a disability is rated at 100%, then that indicates the veteran is completely, or totally, disabled.
 Of course, the higher a disabled veteran is rated the higher the disability compensation awarded.

-A veteran might have a disability that is rated at 100% (total), but it might not be considered permanent.
-If a disability is not considered permanent, it is called a temporary disability.
+A veteran might have a VA disability rating at 100%, but it might not be considered a permanent disability.
+If a disability is not considered permanent, it is called temporary disability.
 Vice versa, a veteran could have a disability that the VA has determined is permanent, but it is not rated at 100% so it isn’t total.
-However, when a veteran has a disability that is considered permanent AND total, there are certain benefits that come into play.
+However, when a veteran has a disability that is considered permanent AND total, there are certain disability benefits that come into play.

 Permanent and Total Benefits

-Other benefits that come with permanent and total ratings include:
+Other veterans benefits that come with permanent and total ratings include:

 - CHAMPVA(The Civilian Health and Medical Program of the Department of Veteran’s Affairs) – This is a comprehensive health care benefit program for spouses and children of veterans.
 If a veteran has a P&T rating their spouse and children can receive health care benefits under this program.
 Also, if a veteran who passed away had a P&T rating at the time of death their surviving spouse and children can receive health care benefits under CHAMPVA (Note: the veteran’s cause of death must have been from a service-connected disability).